keatura/my-ordinary-vault-md/Andefaelt/Setting/Andefaelt Setting Guide.md

 ### Overview

 Andefaelt is a Post-apocalyptic Dieselpunk setting, where various species live on islands in the sky surrounding a great eternal hurricane-like storm, Ederna.
+Accompanying this, there are 4 Great World Pillars, and while little is know about them to the people of the
 # Andefaelt

 ## [[Geography]]